 Recognizing this kind of print is one of the beginning stages of literacy development.
 The letters, numbers, shapes, and colors found in logos for products and stores such as McDonald’s, Wal-Mart, Coke, and Campbell’s soup all provide opportunities for emerging readers to interact with print and the written word in their own environment.

-It is another way to build confidence in young children and get them excited about reading.
-When children are excited about reading and print holds meaning for them, they will learn much faster and begin to make connections to the world around them.
+Environment helps bridge the gap between the written words on a page, and it also builds confidence in young children to get them excited about reading.
+When children are excited about reading, and print holds meaning for them, they will learn much faster and begin to make connections to the world around them.
 When children use the contextual clues to “read” then they will be able to transition into the functional print of school more easily.

-This kind of print can be incorporated easily into every area of the early childhood classroom.
-We have 12 Environmental Print Activities we love using in the classroom.
-Here are some ideas for using environmental print in your classroom.
+You can easily incorporate environmental print activities into every area of the early childhood classroom.
+You’ll find 12 Environmental Print Activities we love using in the classroom.
+Here are some ideas below for using environmental print in your classroom.

 Environmental Print Class Book

-Have your students bring box fronts of their favorite breakfast cereal to school and make a class book titled “What’s for Breakfast?”.
+Have your students bring box fronts of their favorite breakfast cereal to school to make a class book titled “What’s for Breakfast?”.

 Our Favorite Restaurant book: Have the students bring bags from their favorite restaurants.
 Next, mount the logos from the bags on cardstock and add the text below. “________ (child’s name) likes to eat at ________(name of restaurant)”